• Overview

 Today’s organizations face major challenges in effectively deploying and managing their online services, applications, and websites.
 In recent years, with interest in infrastructure technologies such as Kubernetes and Docker surging, container orchestration solutions have emerged as a core technology to help overcome challenges and move to a more modern approach.
 While many organizations have adopted some level of containerization within development, adoption for production remains relatively low, with organizations citing a lack of expertise and increasing security challenges as barriers.

-Today, many organizations are shifting to cloud hosting platforms for application development and deployment, including container orchestration.
+Today, many organizations are shifting to cloud hosting platforms for application development and deployment, including container orchestration, as an alternative to Kubernetes.
 This provides the complete infrastructure needed for production, including security, infrastructure, load balancing, and high availability–all fully supported by the cloud hosting platform, also called Platform-as-a-Service (PaaS).

 As cloud hosting platforms vary significantly, we will explain the benefits and technologies of containers, container orchestration, and Platform-as-a-Service.
 This includes what each technology does and doesn’t provide.
 We will cover some of the functionality necessary for organizations to leverage containers in production.